funderburkjim/kosha-dev/v5.1/convert/readme.txt

 ----------------------------------

 # The following are some hecks for future dictionaries.
-# For updating only the required part of csl-orig, csl-pywork and csl-websanlexicon in kosha-dev/v5.1/convert/cologne folder.
+# For updating only the required part of csl-pywork and csl-websanlexicon in kosha-dev/v5.1/convert/cologne folder.
 Update sanskrit-lexicon/csl-pywork repo.
 (Manual)
 Open Meld and compare the differences in sanskrit-lexicon/csl-pywork/v02 and convert/csl-pywork/v02 Whenever there is difference, Meld will show with blue or green colour.
 Shift on the "Right Arrow" on the top to copy the latest one to the convert/csl-pywork/v02 folder.
+Do the same for csl-websanlexicon and csl-orig repositories.